-The majority of children I see for music therapy have autism spectrum disorder (ASD).
-Because of the diagnosis, children with ASD may require additional therapeutic support to strengthen their communication, coordination, cognition, and social-emotional skills.
-People often ask me, “does music therapy actually work for children with autism?”
+The majority of children I treat as a music therapist have autism spectrum disorder (ASD).
+Children diagnosed with ASD often require additional therapeutic support to strengthen their communication, motor coordination, cognition, academic, and social-emotional skills.
+People often ask me, “does music therapy work for children with autism?”
 To which I explain that music therapy is an evidence-based treatment option to improve essential developmental skills in children with ASD.
-Many of their parents are busy, and they have to pay out-of-pocket for a variety of scheduled services each day.
-They would not spend their time, money, or energy on anything less than successful.
-For these reasons and many more, they choose music therapy treatment for their children.

-Music therapy for children with ASD is supported by research.
+Music therapy for children with ASD is evidence-based, meaning that the interventions implemented are supported by research.
 The American Music Therapy Association offers an official fact sheet that outlines the literature supporting music therapy as an evidence-based treatment option for children with ASD.
 Here is the link to access the fact sheet: https://www.musictherapy.org/assets/1/7/bib_autism10.pdf

 While research demonstrates the effectiveness of music therapy for children with ASD, I can also attest to the progress I witness as a clinician.
 For example, many of my young toddler and pre-school aged children make great strides in communication and attention.
 One child in particular progressed from difficulty demonstrating any form of communication to using consistent non-verbal communication and some verbal communication within a couple years.
 I have also witnessed children using their voice for the first time as a direct response to the music therapy intervention being provided for the child.